BrunoScaglione/TCC-Autonomous-Ship/README.md

 ~/tcc-autonomous-ship/src/main_ws/install/share/path_following/db> ros2 launch path_following path_following.launch.py
 ```

-4. In order to verify active nodes and topics, the user may run:
+4. In order to verify *topics*, the user may run:

 ```bash
 ~/> ros2 topic list -t
 ```

+5. To a graph of *topics* and *nodes*, the user may run:

 ```bash
 ~/> rqt_graph
 ```

-5. Just like for the _pydyna_simple node_, the user can publish and subscribe to different topics, or call services; to verify if they are working accordingly.
+6. Just like for the _pydyna_simple node_, the user can publish and subscribe to different topics, or call services; to verify if they are working accordingly.

-6. With all the nodes working, the user can visualize the vessel through _Venus_ on <http://localhost:6150>
+7. With all the nodes working, the user can visualize the vessel through _Venus_ on <http://localhost:6150>

-7. Once the server is up and running, the user can send **HTTP** requests, giving the _initial conditions_ and _waypoints_, for example, using _Insomnia_ client.
+8. Once the server is up and running, the user can send **HTTP** requests, giving the _initial conditions_ and _waypoints_, for example, using _Insomnia_ client.
 Once this is done, the user can send a request to start the simulation, in the same way.
 This is explained and illustrated in [this section](#features>path_following)

 ## Logs, plots and data